diceky/ScoringSystem/README.md

 # ScoringSystem
-Online scoring system app for contests and competitions using Google Spreadsheet API and PHP
+Google Spreadsheet-based online scoring system for contests and competitions using Google Drive API and PHP

 ## System Structure
 * index.php: page to be shared to judges